DataDog/integrations-core/airflow/README.md

 ##### Connect Airflow to DogStatsD

 Connect Airflow to DogStatsD (included in the Datadog Agent) by using the Airflow `statsd` feature to collect metrics.
-For more information about the metrics reported by the Airflow version used and the extra option available in Airflow, please see the [documentation][16].
+For more information about the metrics reported by the Airflow version that is being used, and about the additional options available in Airflow, see the [Airflow documentation][16].

 **Note**: Presence or absence of StatsD metrics reported by Airflow might vary depending on the Airflow Executor used.
 For example: `airflow.ti_failures/successes, airflow.operator_failures/successes, airflow.dag.task.duration` are [not reported for `KubernetesExecutor`][13].